bfollek/advent2018/README.md

 #### Part 2

+Spoiler: The fastest version was concurrent.
+But there was a wrinkle that surprised me.

 The difference between my first versions, part2_for_v1 and part2_for_v2, is that part2_for_v2 minimizes calls to common_char().
 It's about 60ms faster than part2_for_v1 (benchmark output in day02/data/benchmarks.out).

 But both versions use a list comprehension (for form) to build the pairs of strings.
 I think the code is clean, but it has a performance drawback: We build **all** the pairs of strings to look for the pair we want.
 It's more efficient to build a pair, test it, and keep going only if we haven't found the pair we want.